Hash-4/Keylogger4/README.md

 # Keylogger4
-For fun, keylogger that record key strokes and spawn a reversed shell. use your static IP in DMZ for WAN Connections.
+For fun, keylogger that record key strokes and spawn a reversed shell.
+Use your static IP in DMZ for WAN connections.